1tengji1/Sharpness-Aware-Training/README.md

 ---> **Key modification 2 with SAM: Finite difference method to approximate gradient.
 Generally applicable to different PNN.**

+---> **The other experimentally measured data in the main text and supplementary materials are also provided.**

 Our codes are constructed based on many excellent works and well-established techniques.